Introduction to Test Strategy

 All of the above-mentioned activities require a review and after that a sign off by the business team, project management team, development team, etc.

 8. Test Summary

 This section describes the test summary reports to be produced with frequency.
 These reports could be generated daily, weekly or monthly basis.

-As mentioned earlier, the document varies organization to the organization.
+As mentioned earlier, the document varies from organization to organization.
 There could be a possibility that a few sections might be added or removed from the document based on the organization’s policies.

 Importance of a Test Strategy

 Now why we need an approach before testing the product?
 In any industry, Creating a quality product does require quality design, quality ingredients, and a method.
 Here Quality is a big word.
 If your product does not reach some quality standards say bye-bye to the product.

 So it’s all about making a quality product.
 Now in the software industry, a product needs to go through some testing before it gets released to the outside world.
 Before testing the product it requires some set of planning and approach.
 A team of quality engineers sits together and decides which type of testing required for a product in order to consider it a quality product.

 For that, they decide some type of strategy which describes what to test, how to test and when to test.
 And all those needs to be documented somewhere.
 Here comes the test strategy document.
 It is the first and crucial document for the testing process.
 Writing a good test strategy document improves the complete testing process It gives a clear vision of what the test team will do for the project.
 Hence it should be circulated with the entire team.

 The test strategy document is a static document.
 It means that it doesn’t change very often.
 The test plan is derived from this document.
-As this document is going to drive the entire team and it is static, The document needs to be prepared by a person with a good experience.
+As this document is going to drive the entire team and it is static, The document needs to be prepared by a person with good experience.